-Liquidity is our ability to turn non-cash assets into cash, purchase additional investments, repay principal and interest on borrowings, fund overhead, make margin calls and pay dividends.
+Liquidity is our ability to turn non-cash assets into cash, purchase additional investments, repay principal and interest on borrowings, fund overhead, fulfill margin calls and pay dividends.
 Our principal immediate sources of liquidity include cash balances and unused borrowing capacity under repurchase agreements.
 Our balance sheet also generates liquidity on an on-going basis through payments of principal and interest we receive on our MBS portfolio, cash flows received by OITRS from the residual interests and the collection of servicing advances.
-Because our MBS portfolio consists entirely of government and agency securities, we do not anticipate having difficulty converting our assets to cash should our liquidity needs ever exceed our sources of funds.
+Because our MBS portfolio consists entirely of government and agency securities, we do not anticipate having difficulty converting our assets to cash should our liquidity needs ever exceed our immediately available sources of cash.

 Bimini Capital's master repurchase agreements have no stated expiration, but can be terminated at any time at Bimini Capital's option or at the option of the counterparty.
 However, once a definitive repurchase agreement under a master repurchase agreement has been entered into, it generally may not be terminated by either party.
-A negotiated termination can occur, but may involve a fee to be paid by the party seeking to terminate the repurchase agreement termination can occur, but may involve a fee to be paid by the party seeking to terminate the repurchase agreement
+A negotiated termination can occur, but may involve a fee to be paid by the party seeking to terminate the repurchase agreement transaction.

 Under our repurchase agreements, we may be required to pledge additional assets to our repurchase agreement counterparties in the event the estimated fair value of the existing pledged collateral under such agreements declines and such lenders demand additional collateral, which may take the form of additional securities or cash.
 Similarly, if the estimated fair value of our pledged collateral increases due to changes in market interest rates or market factors, lenders may release collateral back to us.
-Through June 30, 2010, we did not have any margin calls on our repurchase agreements that we were not able to satisfy with either cash or additional pledged collateral.
+Through September 30, 2010, we did not have any margin calls on our repurchase agreements that we were not able to satisfy with either cash or additional pledged collateral.
 However, should prepayment speeds and/or market interest rates suddenly increase on the mortgages underlying our MBS, margin calls on our repurchase agreements could result, causing an adverse change in our liquidity position.

-As a result of losses incurred during and shortly after the period when the Company operated its mortgage loan origination business, the Company was forced to materially downsize its operations and was left with a depleted capital base.
+As a result of losses incurred during and after the period when the Company operated a mortgage loan origination business, the Company was forced to materially downsize its investment portfolio to raise cash, and was left with a depleted capital base.
 This period covered the years 2006, 2007 and 2008.
 One consequence of this development was the Company had progressively less access to funding via repurchase agreements and from fewer counterparties.
 The Company therefore opted to augment its existing leveraged MBS portfolio with alternative sources of income.
-The Company developed an alternative investment strategy utilizing derivative MBS with comparable borrower and prepayment characteristics to the securities currently in the portfolio.
-Such securities are not funded in the repurchase market but instead are purchased directly, thus reducing - but not eliminating - the Company's reliance on access to repurchase agreement funding.
+The Company developed an alternative investment strategy utilizing structured MBS with comparable borrower and prepayment characteristics to the securities currently in the portfolio.
+Such securities are not funded in the repurchase mark et but instead are purchased directly, thus reducing - but not eliminating - the Company's reliance on access to repurchase agreement funding.
 The leverage inherent in the securities replaces the leverage obtained by acquiring PT securities and funding them in the repurchase market.
 As described above, this strategy is now a core element of the Company's investment strategy.